AndrewPrifer/react-three-editable/README.md

 `uniqueName: string`: a unique name used to identify the object in the editor.

-`editableRootRef: React.Ref`: pass a ref to this prop to be able to imperatively apply transforms on top of editor transforms, or to imperatively re-parent the object.
+`editableRootRef?: React.Ref`: pass a ref to this prop to be able to imperatively apply transforms on top of editor transforms, or to imperatively re-parent the object.

 ### `configure(options)`